 43. They just need more fresh air.

 44. Dirt.
-My house is too clean and that has caused my son's autism!
+Apparently, my house is too clean and that has caused my son's autism!

 45. Have another child.
 If he has someone to play with he will be fine.